sourcegraph/sourcegraph-public-snapshot/doc/user/search/index.md

 After setting some version contexts, users can select version contexts in the dropdown to the left of the search bar.

+> NOTE: All revisions specified in version contexts [will be indexed](#multi-branch-indexing-experimental).

 ### Multi-branch indexing <span class="badge badge-primary">experimental</span>

 > NOTE: This feature is still in active development and must be enabled by a Sourcegraph site admin in site configuration.